maksverver/WikipediaGraphSearch/README.txt

  - enwiki-20240120-pages-articles.metadata

 The graph file contains the edge data and is the main data structure used to implement the search.
-Its structure is described in graph-file-format.txt.
+Its structure is described in docs/graph-file-format.txt.

 The metadata file contains page and link titles, and is used to map from page titles to ids and back.
-It is a sqlite3 database file, with the schema defined in metadata-writer.cc.
+It is a sqlite3 database file with a fairly straightforward schema which is defined in src/metadata-writer.cc.

 After generating these two files, the xml file can be deleted.

+RUNNING: search, inspect

-Now it's possible to find a path between two pages, e.g.:
+The search tool finds a path betweeen two pages, e.g.:

 % ./search enwiki-20200401-pages-articles.graph 'Mongolia' 'Cheeseburger'
 Searching shortest path from #12481 (Mongolia) to #111090 (Cheeseburger)...